orestisc/INM707-Deep-Reinforcement-Learning/README.md

 # INM707-Deep-Reinforcement-Learning

+This repo contains various different approaches to train an agent to play the CartPole game and a custom maze environment.

 ## Description

 1. PPO - Train an agent in CartPole-v0 (OpenAI Gym) environment via Proximal Policy Optimization (PPO) algorithm.